 Love in Action

-We will fail- that’s a given.
+♥We will fail at following Jesus’ example- that’s a given.
 Pick yourself up and start again.
-He can make us new every day, and it is His desire to do so.
+He can make us new every day, and He desires to do so!

-When I know I will be in a difficult situation or be in contact with a difficult person, I pray beforehand for the strength to show His love.
+♥When I know I will be in a heavy situation or be in contact with a difficult person, I pray beforehand for the strength to show them the love of God.

 Bible Verses about Love

-“Dear children, let’s not merely say that we love each other; let us show the truth by our actions.”
-John 3:18 NLT
+♥“Dear children, let’s not merely say that we love each other; let us show the truth by our actions.”
+1 John 3:18 NLT.
+How clearly do your actions show you truly love others?

 Blessings of love,